Quick Start Reference Guide

 Creating a Project

 WEPPcloud projects are also referred to as runs, as in model runs.
-To start a project click on the “Start WEPPcloud Run” button.
+To start a project click on the “Start Disturbed Run (CONUS)” button.

 This creates a new project folder on the server.